learningtapestry/ssdn/docs/testing-methodology.md

 time, they're usually very slow and costly to execute, so it's better to only rely on them to test the more general use cases in the application.

-Our recommendation for end-to-end tests is to stick to the public interfaces of the Nucleus application and avoid making assertions on internal components or temporary state.
+Our recommendation for end-to-end tests is to stick to the public interfaces of the SSDN application and avoid making assertions on internal components or temporary state.

 We also discourage the use of log records in order to query the outcome of an operation.
 Although it